LSST: from Science Drivers to Reference Design and Anticipated Data Products: EXAMPLES OF LSST SCIENCE PROJECTS

 \section{EXAMPLES OF LSST SCIENCE PROJECTS}

 The design and optimization of the LSST system leverages its unique capability to scan a large sky area to a faint flux limit in a short amount of time.
 The main product of the LSST system will be a multi-color $ugrizy$ image of about half the sky to unprecedented depth ($r\sim27.5$).
-For a comparison, the best analogous contemporary dataset is that of SDSS, which provides $ugriz$ images of about a quarter of the sky to $r\sim22.5$, with twice as large seeing (see Figs.~\ref{Fig:panels1} and \ref{Fig:panels2}).
-A major advantage of LSST is the fact that this deep sky map will be produced by taking hundreds of shorter exposures (see Table 1).
-Each sky position within the main survey area will be observed about 1000 times, with time scales spanning seven orders of magnitude (from 30 sec to 10 years), and produce over {\it a trillion photometric measures} of celestial sources.
+For a comparison, one of the best analogous contemporary datasets is that of SDSS, which provides $ugriz$ images of about a quarter of the sky to $r\sim22.5$, with twice as large seeing (see Figs.~\ref{Fig:panels1} and \ref{Fig:panels2}).
+A major advantage of LSST is the fact that this deep sky map will be produced by taking hundreds of shorter exposures (see Table~\ref{tab:baseline}).
+Each sky position within the main survey area will be observed close to 1000 times, with time scales spanning seven orders of magnitude (from 30 sec to 10 years), and produce roughly \textit{thirty trillion photometric measures} of celestial sources.

 It is not possible to predict all the science that LSST data will enable.
-We now briefly discuss a few projects to give a flavor of anticipated studies, and organize them by the four science themes that drive the LSST design (although some projects span more than one theme).
+We now briefly discuss a few projects to give a flavor of anticipated studies, organized by the four science themes that drive the LSST design (although some projects span more than one theme).
+For an in-depth discussion of LSST science cases, we refer the reader to the LSST Science Book, and more specialized documents discussing cosmology \citep{2012arXiv1211.0310L, 2018RPPh...81f6901Z}, galaxy science \citep{2017arXiv170801617R}, and synergy with other ground-based and space-based facilities \citep{2016arXiv161001661N,2015arXiv150107897J,2017ApJS..233...21R}.